SCHEDULE AND AVAILABILITY: This is an update as of 12/28/20.

 As of January 2019, return shipping on restored articles will include requirement for Adult Signature.
 No exceptions.
 With the apparent upswing in porch piracy, we must take action before someone’s valuable piece is lost.
 We apologize in advance for any inconvenience this might cause.

-Policy on Rudeness, Bullying or Abusive Communication from Customers.
+Reminder: Policy on Rudeness, Bullying or Abusive Communication from Customers.
 We strive to provide your cherished clock with the utmost loving care possible.
 If, in return for that effort, you choose to call or email and become pushy, rude or verbally abusive despite our clearly stated backlog (yes we have had this happen), we do not want your business.
 We will return your project and wish you the best of luck.
-We may alternatively apply a rush charge to your project in lieu of returning it, in cases of rudeness at our discretion.
+We may alternatively apply a rush charge to your project in lieu of returning it, in cases of rudeness, at our discretion.
 We understand you may be anxious to see your project completed; no one likes to wait including us.
-If you are anxious, please ask us, in a kind and socially acceptable tone, to elaborate on its status, avoiding unnecessary sarcasm or subtle derogatory comments about our “business practices.”
+If you are anxious, please ask us, in a kind and socially acceptable tone, to elaborate on its status, avoiding unnecessary sarcasm or subtle derogatory comments.
 We are attentive to your needs and will be more than happy to help you.